ukparliament/ontologies/meta/weeknotes/2021/17/index.md

 ## Sessional tweeturns

 End of session also brought a flurry of tweets from our [SI](https://twitter.com/madenlaid/status/1388115553869602816) and [tweaty tracking](https://twitter.com/TweatyTwacker/status/1388128572397735949) Twitter bots.
 Or at least from the team of crack librarians that sit behind them.
-Credit to [Anya](https://twitter.com/bitten_) for the original idea and her determination to prove that [Sessional Returns](https://www.parliament.uk/business/publications/commons/sessional-returns/) would ideally be be formed from a set of reusable, repurpose-able [queries](https://ukparliament.github.io/ontologies/procedure/meta/queries/).
+Credit to [Anya](https://twitter.com/bitten_) for the original idea and her determination to prove that [Sessional Returns](https://www.parliament.uk/business/publications/commons/sessional-returns/) would ideally be formed from a set of reusable, repurpose-able [queries](https://ukparliament.github.io/ontologies/procedure/meta/queries/).
 And why not, we all say.

 ## Kind hearts / coronets